jmhuer/jmhuer.github.io/mini_book/docs/independent/sidl.md

 ## Problem Defenition
 ---

-Shift-invariant dictionary learning (SIDL) refers to the problem of discovering a latent basis that captures local patterns at different locations of in- put signal, and a sparse coding for each sequence as a linear combination of these elements (Zheng et al., 2016) In previous works, various shift- invariant dictionary learning (SIDL) methods have been employed to discover local patterns that are embedded across a longer time series in sequential data such as audio signals (Grosse et al., 2007)
+Shift-invariant dictionary learning (SIDL) refers to the problem of discovering a latent basis that captures local patterns at different locations of input signal, and a sparse coding for each sequence as a linear combination of these elements.
+In previous works, various shift- invariant dictionary learning (SIDL) methods have been employed to discover local patterns that are embedded across a longer time series in sequential data such as audio signals.
 This has a similar formulation as DL except that in order to reconstruct the signal, we need to stride
 > **Dictionary Learning**:
 >